Behavior is Language:

 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 Your final grade for this course will be determined by calculating an average score of all exams.
 This score will be printed on your certificate (your graded scenario scores are not included in this average).
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-Behavior is Language was developed by a team of professionals with educational backgrounds in the areas of psychology, mental health, special education, behavioral intervention, and general education.
-Mick Jackson MS/ED is an Intervention Specialist with a Master’s Degree in Special Education, Behavioral Theory.
-Mr. Jackson has 15 years of combined experience in self-contained special education classrooms, resource rooms, and hospital day treatment in K–12 settings.
-He has developed and overseen mental health and intervention programs and directed staff in four states.
-Mr. Jackson has worked as a higher education adjunct faculty teaching distance courses in behavioral theory, Attention Deficit Disorder and reading remediation for the past 14 years.
-Currently his courses are being offered through distance education programs with over 70 colleges and universities nationwide.
+Behavior is Language was originally developed by a team of professionals with educational backgrounds in the areas of psychology, mental health, special education, behavioral intervention, and general education.
+Professor Mick Jackson MS/ED is a Behavior Intervention Specialist with a Master’s Degree in Special Education and a focus on behavioral theory.
+Professor Jackson has 15 years of combined experience in self-contained special education classrooms, resource rooms, and hospital day treatment in K–12 settings.
+He has developed and overseen mental health and intervention programs and has directed staff in four states.
+Professor Jackson has worked as a higher education adjunct faculty teaching distance courses in behavioral theory, Attention Deficit Disorder, and reading remediation for the past 26 years.
+Currently his courses are being offered through distance education programs with more than 100 institutions nationwide.
 He is the current President and Dean of Faculty for Virtual Education Software and has been working on distance course development since 1995.
 Please contact Professor Jackson if you have course content or examination questions.

-You may contact the instructor by emailing Mick at email@example.com or calling him at 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
+You may contact the facilitator by emailing Professor Jackson at email@example.com or calling him at 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
-Please do not contact the instructor about technical problems, course glitches or other issues that involve the operation of the course.
+Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.